CBrandsDev/Order-Summary-Component/README.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor - Order summary card solution

-This is a solution to the [3-column preview card component](https://www.frontendmentor.io/solutions/3column-preview-card-component--xxamoxSKH).
+This is a solution to the [Order summary card](https://www.frontendmentor.io/solutions/3column-preview-card-component--xxamoxSKH).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents